 - Row the barbell back up.
 No need to pause, no need to rest the barbell on the ground.
 Better to keep the tension on your muscles all through your set.

-Barbell Row Grip Width
+The Best Barbell Row Grip Width

 Using a wider grip and rowing the bar to your lower chest will work the rear delts and traps a bit harder, whereas gripping narrower and rowing lower on the stomach tends to hit the lats a bit harder.
-Neither is better or worse, it just depends on which muscles you’re trying to emphasize.
+Neither is better or worse.
+It just depends on which muscles you’re trying to emphasize.

 A good default is to grip the bar a bit wider than your deadlift, a bit narrower than your bench press.
 That usually winds up being an inch or three outside the smooth of the barbell.
 Then, if you notice that you aren’t stimulating your lats, grip the bar a bit narrower and row lower on your torso.
-Or, if you’re only feeling it in your lats, try griping a bit wider and rowing a bit higher
+Or, if you’re only feeling it in your lats, try gripping a bit wider and rowing a bit higher

-Barbell Row Rep Range
+The Best Barbell Row Rep Range

-When doing rows for 5–8 reps per set, it’s common for guys to have trouble maintaining their spinal position, and even when they do, they have trouble feeling the muscle working their upper-back muscles.
-They just feel kind of fatigued in their hips and core, and maybe their upper traps, not unlike when doing deadlifts.
+The barbell row is a big compound lift that can be loaded quite heavy.
+In strength training routines, it’s common to do them for sets of 5 repetitions.
+The thing is, when doing rows for 5–8 reps per set, it’s common for guys to have trouble maintaining their spinal position.
+And even when they do, they have trouble feeling the muscle working their upper-back muscles.
+Instead, they feel fatigued in their hips and lower backs, not unlike when doing deadlifts.